 Key aspects of developing corporate culture

-In a practical sense, building and nurturing a healthy corporate culture can call for a range of steps from drafting an inspiring mission statement through to developing a reputation as a good corporate citizen through social responsibility initiatives.
+In a practical sense, building and nurturing a healthy working environment can call for a range of steps from drafting an inspiring mission statement through to developing a reputation as a good corporate citizen through social responsibility initiatives.
 Here are a few steps that can help you get started: